Kwara state library

 Kwara State Library is a public library in Kwara State, Nigeria.
-The library was established just after the state was created in 1967 when it was found that the existing library in Kaduna library was inadequate.
+The library was established soon after the state was created in 1967 when it was found that the library in Kaduna was inadequate.
 The library was renovated in 2005, establishing the administrative, technical, and acquisition divisions.
-Its Headquarters is in Ilorin which is the state's capital with two divisional libraries at Jebba and Offa, Kwara State.
-It is established with the aim of providing qualitative and adequate reading resources for the people of Kwara State irrespective of age, educational background, status in the state, religion and gender.
+Its headquarters are in the state capital Ilorin, with divisional libraries in Jebba and Offa.
+It was established with the aim of providing qualitative and adequate reading resources for the people of the state, irrespective of age, educational background, status in the state, religion and gender.